SilasBerger/master-thesis-silas-berger/twitter-localization-backend/README.md

 - Add a file `credentials-default.json` to the `configs` directory, and refer to the `Credentials File` section for information on how to populate it.
 Note this file is gitignored in purpose, because it contains confidential data.
-- From the root of this repository, and after activating the VirtualEnv environment, run `python -m src.playground` to run the `src/playground.py` file as an entry point.
+- From the root of this repository, and after activating the VirtualEnv environment, run `python -m src.repl` to run the `src/repl.py` file as an entry point.
+This allows you to use a specific (hard-coded but interchangeable) metamodel in an interactive REPL-style way.
 Note that the MingGW bash for Windows doesn't always display the output correctly.

 ## Configuration
 ### Restoring a MongoDB Snapshot